warrant-dev/react-warrant-js/README.md

 ### `FeatureProtectedComponent`

 `FeatureProtectedComponent` is a utility component you can wrap around markup or components that should only be accessible to users with certain privileges.
-It only renders the components it wraps if the user has the given permission.
+It only renders the components it wraps if the user has the given feature.

 ```jsx
 import React from "react";